 Looking for:

-Maybe you prefer working from a desk or with a mouse for interacting on your computer more easily.
+How much bandwidth is required for zoom -Maybe you prefer working from a desk or with a mouse for interacting on your computer more easily.
 A desk chair, headphones, perhaps a microphone — all tangible tools that drive productivity.
 But what about the intangible things, the other items that streamline and enforce how work gets done?

 Things like free video conferencing and a solid internet connection?
 To get good work done, you need both hardware and software.
 Nothing is more frustrating than a spotty, slow-moving internet connection.
 Download Speed: Determines how well your video connection is received from other participants on the call.
 Upload Speed: Determines how well your connection can send your video stream to others.
 Latency: Affects how well your connections synchronize with each other high latency causes distortion and lag.